Vizir/simple-json-logger/README.md

 ### Security Filtering

 By default, the logger will filter some sensitive values from logs output.
+They will verify if an object key, contain some of the following words: (The validation is case insensitive)

+- Authorization
+- Password
+- Secret
+- Token
+- X-Api-Key
+- xApiKey
+- X_Api_Key

 You can add or remove the default blacklist, using the _includeBlackList_ or _excludeBlackList_ attribute into options, as following:

-_The black list check is case insensitive._

 ```javascript
 const logger = new Logger(